kunchuntsai/property-map/README.md

 - Size (面積) - Automatically converts from ㎡ to sqft
 - Floor information (階数)

+## Map Sharing

+Share your property map with others using Google Maps Lists:

+1. **Create a Google Maps List**:
+   - Click the "Create Google Maps List" button
+   - Enter a name for your list (e.g., "My Property List")
+   - Click "Create Google Maps List" to proceed

+2. **Follow the steps to create your shareable list**:
+   - Click "Download KML File" to export your properties
+   - Click "Open Google My Maps" to launch Google Maps
+   - In Google My Maps, click "Import" and select the KML file you just downloaded
+   - Your properties will be imported as a map with all locations
+   - Click "Share" to get a shareable link

+3. **Share with others**:
+   - Use the shareable link from Google Maps to share your property list
+   - Recipients can view all your selected properties on Google Maps

+Note: This is the closest way to create a true Google Maps list that can be shared with a short URL.

 ## Removing Properties

 - Each property in the list has a remove button (×)